sinansagir/singleLepAnalyzer/README.md

 	2. Edit analyze.py to control TTree->Draw cuts/weights/hists

-	3. Edit doHists.py to control histogram names/bins/labels, samples to run, and files to read in
+	3. Edit doHists.py to control histogram names/bins/labels, samples to run, selections to apply, and files to read in

-	4. Edit doCondorThetaTemplates.py to control output directory, categories, and cuts.
+	4. Edit doCondorTemplates.py to control output directory, categories, region, and distributions.

 	RUN:

 	1. python -u doHists.py --> this is a test, does it crash?

-	2. python -u doCondorThetaTemplates.py
+	2. python -u doCondorTemplates.py

 	PLOT:

-	1. Edit doThetaTemplates.py to control samples and uncertainties.
+	1. Edit doTemplates.py to control samples and uncertainties.
 This script converts pickle files to ROOT files and write a latex-formatted yield table.
 You can choose to do a branching ratio scan here.

-	2. Edit modifyBinning.py to control binning and add certain uncertainties
+	2. Edit modifyBinning.py to control binning, add certain uncertainties, and produce new yield tables with shape uncertainties included (optional)

-	3. python -u doThetaTemplates.py
+	3. python -u doTemplates.py

 	4. python -u modifyBinning.py

-	5. python -u plotThetaTemplates.py (edit for all plot-level controls)
+	5. python -u plotTemplates.py (edit for all plot-level controls)

 -----------------------------------------------------------------------------------------------